Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Scalar fields in Bonnor-Melvin-Lambda universe with potential: The Klein-Gordon Equation

-We introduce a scalar potential into the Klein-Gordon equation (\ref{eq:1}) by modifying the mass term in this way: $M \to M+S(\rho)$, where $S (\rho)$ is an external scalar potential \cite{WG}.
-Therefore, we can write the differential equation form for the Klein-Gordon equation (\ref{eq:1}) in the background space-time (\ref{eq:3}) as follows
+We introduce a static scalar potential into the Klein-Gordon equation (\ref{eq:1}) by modifying the mass term in this way: $M \to M+S(\rho)$, where $S$ is a position-dependent scalar potential \cite{WG}.
+Numerous authors have been studied the relativistic wave equations in the presence of scalar potentials of various kinds through this technique (see, Ref. \cite{k46}).
+Therefore, the modified KG-equation (\ref{eq:1}) in the presence of an external scalar potential becomes